oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-analyze-data.md

 - Created a new QTEAM user with appropriate roles
 - demo data loaded
 - Age group data loaded into AGE_GROUP
-- Prepared data and loaded into CUSTOMER_SALES_ANALYSIS
+- Prepared data and loaded it into CUSTOMER_SALES_ANALYSIS

 ### Demo data for this lab
 **NOTE:** Skip this section if you have demo data loaded and completed previous labs.

-If you have not completed **Transfrorm and prepare data lab** then run the following script in SQL Worksheet to load all necessary objects.
+If you have not completed the **Transform and prepare data lab** then run the following script in SQL Worksheet to load all necessary objects.

 *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet.
 You need to hover your mouse at the upper right corner of the script box to see the copy icon.*: